-- Parking lots and garage doors rarely front the street.
+- Streets form a connected network, dispersing traffic by providing a variety of pedestrian and vehicular routes to any destination. - Streets are relatively narrow and shaded by rows of trees, slowing traffic and creating an environment suitable for pedestrians and bicyclists. - Parking lots and garage doors rarely front the street.
 Parking is to the rear of buildings, accessed by alleys. - Shops and offices of sufficiently varied types to supply the weekly needs of a household located at the edge of the residential area. - Buildings in the neighborhood center are placed close to the street, creating a well-defined outdoor room. - Certain prominent sites at the termination of street vistas or in the neighborhood center are reserved for civic buildings.
 These provide sites for community meetings, education, and religious or cultural activities.